DALL-E/Every illustration.

 Masochistic, you nailed it.

-@inlikeclint over 2 years ago
+@inlikeclint almost 3 years ago

 Living to work sounds like a nightmare.
 Pressurised into not taking PTO, pressurised into working late continuously and at scale is to the detriment of your health, your colleagues, your future colleagues and all their families.